 Transparency throughout the organization.
 A concept that applies more towards managerial staff.
 The age of startups made traditional management obsolete.
 Nobody will appreciate secrecy, or worse treatment just based on position.
 Today's mentality is about CEOs being equal to junior developers on a human level.
 When managers are openly discussing casual stuff or project details with everyone else despite their position, it creates a bond within the team that is highly beneficial for the company.

 Adaptability.
-The atmosphere and workflow of a startup inevitably mean issues that one will need to tackle regardless of their skill or position.
+The atmosphere and workflow of a Fintech startup inevitably mean issues that one will need to tackle regardless of their skill or position.
 Versatility and ability to adapt is critical for an employee to move further up the career ladder within startups or other highly digital environments.